 Market Information.
 Commencing February 16, 2012, our shares of common stock began trading on NASDAQ under the symbol "SSH."
-Our shares of common stock previously traded in the form of CDIs on the ASX under the symbol "SHC" from September 2004 until our delisting from the ASX, which occurred at the close of trading on May 6, 2013.

 The following table sets forth, for the periods indicated, the high and low trading prices for our common stock as reported on NASDAQ in U.S. Dollars.